smodha26/BankingSystem/README.md

 ## Project Description

 The Banking Platform is a Java-based application that simulates a basic banking system.
-It allows users to interact with their jsonDataManager accounts by making deposits and withdrawals.
+It allows users to interact with their bank accounts by making deposits and withdrawals.

 ### Login Authentication & Test Account